|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 On June 26th 2015, the U.S. Supreme Court in a 5-4 decision issued a ruling today legalizing same-sex marriage nationwide.
 Associate Justice Anthony Kennedy stated in the majority opinion that "[t]he court now holds that same-sex couples may exercise the fundamental right to marry.
 No longer may this liberty be denied to them."
 The Court's ruling makes the U.S. the 21st country to legalize marriage for gay and lesbian couples.
 Inherent in today's ruling is the right of same-sex couples to end their marriages through divorce.

-Prior to today's ruling, 37 states plus D.C. that had already legalized same-sex marriage.
+Prior to the supreme court ruling, 37 states plus D.C. that had already legalized same-sex marriage.
 The experiences of same-sex divorce filers in those states over the last several years acts as a guide for what we can expect to happen in the rest of the country.

 One thing that tends to lag behind quite a bit when a state legalizes same-sex marriage are divorce forms.
 In particular, the approved divorce forms in many states use gender-specific terms like "husband" and "wife" as well as "mother" and "father," although several states have forms that use only gender-neutral terms like "Plaintiff" or "Petitioner" and "Respondent" or "Defendant."